Audio Track

 If the default tolerance setting doesn't work, it may require some experimentation.

 If the sync tolerance is set too low, it may trigger continuous skipping in the animation playback as Timeflow keeps adjusting time to match the audio.
-This is where specific devices may cause issues if the reported playhead time is inaccurate.
+This is where specific devices may cause issues if the reported audio time is inaccurate.
 This has been seen on some older Android devices with low quality audio hardware.

 If this setting is disabled and time scale has a value other than 1, the audio will lose sync with Timeflow as it continues to play at normal speed and pitch, while animation plays faster or slower according to the time scale.